canonical/charm-relation-interfaces/interfaces/fiveg_f1/v0/README.md

 ### Provider

-- Is expected to provide the IP address and port of the CU's F1 interface.
+- Is expected to provide the following data:
+  - IP address of the CU
+  - Port of the CU
+  - List of PLMNs

+The list of PLMNs should include the following data:
+  - MCC (Mobile Country Code)
+  - MNC (Mobile Network Code)
+  - SST (Slice Service Type)
+  - SD (Slice Differentiator)

 ### Requirer

 - Is expected to use the IP address and the port passed by the provider to establish communication over the F1 interface.
-- Is expected to provider the number of the port which will handle communication over the F1 interface.
+- Is expected to provide the number of the port which will handle communication over the F1 interface.

 ## Relation Data